EnuhBlaise/Mosquito-diversity/README.md

 # Mosquito-diversity
-Evaluation of Abundance and diversity of mosquito populations in a Tropical forest in Cameroon
+This project was about the Evaluation of Abundance and diversity of mosquito populations in a Tropical forest in Cameroon.
+The code enabled the analysis of the mosquito populations, generation of indices, and tables to be used for publication.